fossasia/open-event-server/docs/REDIS.md

 redis-3.2.1/src/redis-server
 ```

-You can use ampersand (&) at the end of the above command if you want to start redis server as daemon (in background).
+You can use ampersand (&) at the end of the above command if you want to start redis server as daemon (i.e. in background).

 ```sh
 redis-3.2.1/src/redis-server &